Gibraltar detains oil tanker headed for Syria | The China Post

-A supertanker suspected of transporting oil to Syria in violation of EU sanctions was detained Thursday off the coast of the British territory of Gibraltar, authorities said.
+A supertanker suspected of transporting oil to Syria in violation of EU sanctions was detained by British marines on Thursday off the coast of the British territory of Gibraltar.

+The Grace 1 tanker was detained for trying to take oil to Syria in violation of European Union sanctions, a spokesman for the British territory said on Friday.

+The crew of the tanker were being interviewed as witnesses, the spokesman said, in order to establish the nature of the cargo and its ultimate destination.
+Most of the crew were Indian and Pakistani nationals.
+Police and customs officials have remained on board.

-According to the shipping intelligence publication Lloyd’s List, which had been tracking the ship, the Panamanian-flagged tanker is thought to have been transporting crude oil from Iran.
-Gibraltar authorities have yet to specify where the tanker’s load originated, only that they had “reason to believe” that it was carrying a shipment of oil to the Banyas Refinery in Syria.
+Shipping intelligence publication Lloyd’s List had been tracking the ship and the Panamanian-flagged tanker is thought to have been transporting crude oil from Iran and may have been headed for the Banyas Refinery in Syria.

 Read more: German firms sent weapons-grade chemicals to Syria despite sanctions — report